Preparation is part of Doing

 It strikes me that this is an "oft-overlooked" phase of every project.

-When I asked, "What do you spend your time doing every day?"
+When we asked, "What do you spend your time doing every day?"
 The average answer came back as "I spend 80% of my time with my customer, identifying their needs.
 I spend the remaining 20% writing code."
 Another instance of "measuring twice before cutting once".

 I recently had a deck at my house painted.
 It took about 20 hours.
 This wasn't a large deck and I expected it to take much less time (although I wasn't in a hurry).
 As I watched the painters work, I noticed that nearly all of their time was spend sanding and taping off different areas.
 When it come to actually painting...that took no time at all.